lnis123/Notes/English/Unit-2.md

 sameone + aksed + someone + r.o.s(Rest of sentence)

+Ej:
+- "Where do you live Jphn?" asked Marry.
+- John asked Marry where she lived.

 ### Yes/No Question
 使用**if**或**whether**来复述。

 sameone + aksed + someone + if/whether + r.o.s.

+Ej:
+- "Did Emily go to Peter's party?"
+Andren asked us.
+- Andren asked us if Emily had gone to Peter's parrty.

 ### Request

 asked + subject + infinitive

+Ej:
+- "Can you open the door, please."
+The man asked.
+- The man asked me to open the door.

 **infinitive == (not)to + verb**

 ### Command

 told + subject + infinitive

+Ej:
+- "Come home early."
+Mum told me.
+- Mum told me to come home early.

 **infinitive == (not)to + verb**